 - A dedicated external interrupt pin (IRQ)

 - IRQ interrupt control bits

 - Hysteresis buffer

-- Programmable edge-only or edge and level interrupt sensitivity
+- · Programmable edge-only or edge and level interrupt sensitivity

 - Automatic interrupt acknowledge

 - Internal pullup resistor

-A falling edge applied to the external interrupt pin can latch a central processor unit (CPU) interrupt request.
-Figure 8-1 shows the structure of the IRQ module.
+A falling edge on the external interrupt pin can latch a central processor unit (CPU) interrupt request.
+Figure 8-2 shows the structure of the IRQ module.

-Interrupt signals on the IRQ pin are latched into the IRQ latch.
+Interrupt signals on the $\overline{IRQ}$ pin are latched into the IRQ latch.
 An interrupt latch remains set until one of the following actions occurs: